mlbonniec/mlbonniec/README.md

 <a href="https://github.com/mlbonniec"><img align="right" src="https://github-readme-stats.vercel.app/api?username=mlbonniec&show_icons=true&theme=default" /></a>

 ### Hi there 👋 I'm Mathis!
 I'm <b>Mathis</b>, I'm 20, I'm French 🇫🇷.
 I love new technologies and development.
 Currently studying at Epitech Technology, I have been practicing development since 2017.
 I also do some freelance work.
-In can develop websites, applications, programs, libraries, API etc.
+In can develop websites, applications, programs, libraries, APIs etc.
 To learn more about me, go to [my website](https://mathislebonniec.fr)!

 <br />